-- What special skills should I put on my acting résumé?
+- Special skills to put on your acting résumé

-- What skills don’t belong on an acting résumé?
+- Skills that don’t belong on an acting résumé

-- How should I format the special skills section of my acting résumé?
+- How to format the special skills section of your acting résumé

-- Should I use the special skills section to display my personality?
+- Should you use the special skills section to display your personality?

 Actors are generally expected to include a “special skills” or “special talents” section at the bottom of their résumé, which includes a list of any abilities that could come in handy for a role.
-Common special skills for actors include proficiency in a particular type of dance (salsa, tap, ballet), musical instrument, foreign language or dialect, sport (gymnastics, cheerleading, horseback riding), or stage combat.
-But other unusual or rare talents can fall under the umbrella of special skills—and can even serve as a conversation-starter at general meetings or agent interviews.
+Common special skills for actors include proficiency in a particular type of dance (salsa, tap, ballet), musical instruments, foreign language or dialects, sportt (gymnastics, cheerleading, horseback riding), and stage combat.
+But other unusual or rare talents can also fall under the umbrella of special skills—and can even serve as a conversation-starter at general meetings or agent interviews.